 This month we read 20,000 Leagues under the Sea for our homeschool book club.
-Book club often inspires us to try a new kids craft, and this one was no exception.
+Books often inspires us to craft, and this one was no exception.

 The squid attack on the Nautilus was one of our favorite parts, and it inspired this simple squid craft.

 It’s one of our favorite sea animal crafts.
 I bet your child will love it, too!

 This simple ocean animal craft is perfect for a sea animal unit.
 It also makes a fun summer craft.